Home » Course » Breakfast

 Layer 4: Egg Mixture

-Lastly, pour the egg mixture over the top of your potato, ham and cheese layers.
+Lastly, pour the mixture from the large bowl over the top of your potato, ham, and cheese layers.

 Smush the layers down slightly so that egg custard will come in contact with all three layers of our hashbrown egg casserole.